 Lightning is a powerful natural phenomenon that can be frightening when you are commanding a vessel on open water.
 Fortunately, gone are the days when ancient mariners could only plead for mercy with the sea gods in lightning storms.
-Today, different methods of lightning protection systems exist to help modern mariners minimize lightning strike damage.
+Today, different methods of lightning protection systems exist to help modern mariners minimize lightning strike damage - whether you are tooling around in a bass boat in Missouri, or a cabin cruiser in California, lightning can threaten your safety.
 Read ahead to learn more about lightning protection and what you might have on board attracting a lightning bolt.

 Air Terminals, Grounding Plates, and ABYC TE-4 Standards